 Greek: Koruphe Latin: Vertex

-Plato said that humans stand upright because the divine consciousness incarnate in their brains is naturally attracted to the heavens, and to God.
-The crown center has also been depicted as a nimbus or halo around the heads of saints and spiritual adepts in Greece as far back as the 3rd century BCE.
-Hindus call it Sahasrara, or the Thousand Petaled Lotus.
+According to Plato, humans stand upright because the divine consciousness incarnate in their brains is naturally attracted to the heavens, and to God.
+The crown center has also been depicted as a nimbus or halo around the heads of priests and spiritual adepts in Greece as far back as the 3rd century BCE.

 The Brow Center